Driver’s license taken in Atlanta DUI arrest? What do I need to do?

 10 Things to Know about Driver’s License Suspension in Georgia

-1. To get an extension of your temporary driving privileges after a DUI arrest when your driver’s license is taken, you MUST file an appeal to Georgia DDS of the pending administrative license suspension (ALS) within TEN (10) business days after your arrest.
-Otherwise, your driving privileges are suspended on the 31st day after arrest.
+1. To get an extension of your temporary driving privileges after a DUI arrest when your driver’s license is taken, you MUST file an appeal to Georgia DDS of the pending administrative license suspension (ALS) within 30 calendar days after your arrest.
+Otherwise, your driving privileges are suspended on the 45th day after arrest.

 2. Business days mean any weekday that is not a STATE (not national) holiday.
 Georgia has some weird state holidays, so don’t try to assume that national holidays match up.

-3. The day of arrest is NOT Day 1 (for counting purposes on the ten days).
-The first weekday (Monday through Friday) that is not a State holiday after the arrest date is Day 1 of your ten days.
+3. The day of arrest is NOT Day 1 (for counting purposes on the thirty days).
+The first weekday (Monday through Friday) that is not a State holiday after the arrest date is Day 1 of your thirty days.

 4. A filing fee of $150 must accompany any DDS appeal for a DUI arrest, and it is critical that the filing be done by hand delivery, with receipt given at the Conyers DDS headquarters, or by a provable delivery method (U.S. Postal Service with return receipt requested and a date-stamped receipt for when sent out, or UPS, FedEX, or similar commercial delivery service with detailed tracking).
 This payment is to “Georgia DDS” and can be a personal check, money order or cashier’s check.
 No credit card payments or alternative payment methods like PayPal are currently accepted by DDS.

-5. Retain written proof of timely USPS mailing or sending out by other confirmed delivery method, within the ten business days (the DDS appeal can arrive on Conyers by the delivery service later than the 10 days, so long as “sent” on or before the 10th day).
+5. Retain written proof of timely USPS mailing or sending out by other confirmed delivery method, within the thirty business days (the DDS appeal can arrive on Conyers by the delivery service later than the 30 days, so long as “sent” on or before the 30th day).

 6. Keep a copy of this “appeal” paperwork IN YOUR VEHICLE with your Form 1205 “permit,” in case you get pulled over.
 This is what you show an officer asking to see your license.